EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 Your 'safe data' directory will also be mounted within RStudio Server, at the path `/safe_data`.
 Your 'safe data' directory is inferred as follows:

 * Your 'safe data' directory is chosen to be the first `/safe_data/PROJECT_DIRECTORY` subdirectory found where `PROJECT_DIRECTORY` shares its name with one of the your user groups.
-For example, if you are a member of a user group `project-1234-5678` and there is a `/safe_data/project-1234-5678` directory, then that is your 'safe data' directory that is mounted at `/safe_data` within RStudio Server.
+For example, if you are a member of a user group `some-project` and there is a `/safe_data/some-project` directory, then that is your 'safe data' directory that is mounted at `/safe_data` within RStudio Server.
 * However, if there is a `safe_data` directory in the your home directory (i.e., `$HOME/safe_data`) on the back-end, then that is chosen in preference to any `/safe_data/PROJECT_DIRECTORY` as your 'safe data' directory that is available mounted at `/safe_data` within RStudio Server.

 Any files you create within your home directory or `/safe_data` in RStudio Server will be available in your home directory or `/safe_data/PROJECT_DIRECTORY` (or `$HOME/safe_data`) on the back-end, and vice-versa.